junhanamaki/active_model_validators_ex/README.md

               # defaults to false
               allow_nil: true,

-              # can be either true or false, indicates if it accepts empty
+              # can be either true or false, indicates if it accepts empty arrays
-              # arrays. default to true
+              # defaults to false
               allow_empty: true
             }
         end